SoftwareAG/c8y-docs/content/standard-tenant/managing-permissions-bundle/inventory-roles.md

 Add a permission to the role by clicking the plus icon next to the desired category.

-In the **Type** field, specify a fragments to further restrict the types of data that this permission applies to.
-Access will be only granted to objects that contain exactly the specified **Fragment Types**.
+In the **Type** field, specify a fragment to further restrict the types of data that this permission applies to.
+Access will only be granted to objects that contain exactly the specified fragment types.
 If the selected object contains more fragment types than those defined in the inventory roles configuration, in order to display it, they also must be added to the inventory role configuration.

 For example, assume that your device sends measurements related to device management, such as "c8y_SignalStrength" but the measurement itself also has "c8y_Temperature" which you are not interested in.
-For the selected device, there are also measurements containing only the c8y_Temperature fragment.
+For the selected device, there are also measurements containing only the "c8y_Temperature" fragment.

     POST /measurement/measurements
     ...